lipingtababa/bullets/README.md

 Please note that the POST endpoint doesn't take any request body.

+# E2E Test Suite
+There is a linux client that can send 100, 1,000 or 10,000 request per second.
+It is used in end-2-end integration test suite.

 # Runtime choice
 An AWS Elastic Container Service is chosed to be the runtime platform, over an Kubernetes cluster for its simplicity.